Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 Many of the client libraries listed [here](https://azure.github.io/azure-sdk/releases/latest/dotnet.html) support authenticating with `TokenCredential` and the Azure Identity library.
 There you will also find links where you can learn more about their use, including additional documentation and samples.

-### B2C support
+### Known Issues

-This library also allows other applications to authenticate with AAD work and school accounts, Microsoft personal accounts (MSA), and other Identity providers through the [AAD B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) service.
+This library does not currently support scenarios relating to the [AAD B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) service.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.